Writing your resume for a Medical Affairs leadership role?

 Often, the quality of research studies and the directives issued by executives can shape market adoption, and in turn, revenue.

 On a Medical Affairs executive resume, it’s important to show how your work grew market share – especially in cases where product quality is verified after facing market challenges.

 Remember that figures carry the most weight in a leadership resume!
-If you can’t mention direct revenue numbers, consider describing the scope of your role in more general terms (such as “multimillion-dollar revenue”) to help quantify the results.
+If you can’t mention specific revenue and dollar amounts, consider describing the scope of your role in more general terms (such as “multimillion-dollar revenue”) to help quantify the results.

 Many Medical Affairs Directors or Vice Presidents offer extensive clinical expertise (such as a background in R&D, clinical practice, or medical school).